 To satisfy EPA requirements, the effectiveness, ability to implement, and cost of each alternative must be considered prior to selecting a recommended cleanup alternative.
+See Section 4.4 and Table 1 for description of ranking for each Alternative.

 4.3.1 Effectiveness